MobiSurvStd/MobiSurvStd/docs/src/format/trips.md

 Identifier of the special location of the trip's origin.

 - **Type:** String
-- **Guarantees:**
-  - The origin special location intersects with the origin detailed zone, draw zone, and INSEE zone (only checked if the zones are known).

 ### `origin_detailed_zone`

 Identifier of the detailed zone of the trip's origin.

 - **Type:** String
-- **Guarantees:**
-  - The origin detailed zone intersects with the origin draw zone and INSEE zone (only checked if the zones are known).

 ### `origin_draw_zone`

 Identifier of the draw zone of the trip's origin.

 - **Type:** String
-- **Guarantees:**
-  - The origin detailed zone intersects with the origin draw zone and INSEE zone (only checked if the zones are known).

 ### `origin_insee`